mariovalney/cf7-to-zapier/README.md

 Easily and quickly!
 Just activate "Contact Form 7" and "CF7 to Webhook" and configure a URL to send data (or go to Zapier to create your Zap).

-### Configuration ###

-This is a example to integrate with Zapier:

-1. Create a Zap.
-1. Choose your trigger as "Webhooks" app (Screenshot 2).
-1. Choose "Catch Hook" option (Screenshot 3).
-1. Done!
-Now insert the URL given (Screenshot 4) into your Contact Form configuration and activate integration.

-### Creating your workflow ###

-After configuration you can send one form to create a example data into Zapier dashboard.
-Then you can continue creating your workflow with filters and other apps.

 ### Translations ###

 You can [translate CF7 to Webhook](https://translate.wordpress.org/projects/wp-plugins/cf7-to-zapier) to your language.